-A Functional Bridge is a great way to get some Dynamics 365 Business Central in your life and solve a particular need without solving everything.
-Create a standard system to play with Business Central, put your data in to access live data with the latest clients, and start the process of moving to Dynamics 365 Business Central in a gradual way.
-A final important point, this is also the step to getting you, if you desire, to the cloud be that Public Cloud or a Private Cloud.
-Azure is where you should be, and a bridge is the way to get there.
-Whichever way you choose to move your Dynamics NAV solution forward to the wonderful world of Business Central, a Functional Bridge can help get you to the other side.
+A final important point: this is also the step to getting you, if you desire, to the cloud (be that the Microsoft Public Cloud or a Private Cloud).
+Azure is where you should be, and a bridge is a way to get there.
+Whichever way you choose to move your Dynamics NAV solution forward to the wonderful world of Business Central, a Functional Bridge can help you get to the other side.